osmosis-labs/osmosis-frontend/.github/pull_request_template.md

 v    If you are a member of the Osmosis org, please include a link to the relevant Linear task in your PR description!
 ☺ > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > >  -->

-## What is the purpose of the change
+## What is the purpose of the change:

 <!-- > Add a description of the overall background and high level changes that this PR introduces